Marc Ratner: Career

 During his tenure in the UFC, Ratner has been active in getting the sport legislated in all of the states in the United States and also abroad.

 Accolades

 He is a member of the International Boxing Hall of Fame, and was inducted into the Nevada Boxing Hall of Fame in 2012 as part of the organization's inaugural class of inductees.
 He is also the current commissioner and 50 year member of the Southern Nevada Officials Association.

 Mark Ratner became a member of the UFC Hall Of Fame on November 21, 2020.

 Personal life

-Ratner and his wife Jody have three children.
+Ratner and his wife Jody have two children.